Bachelor of Education in

 - Serve in churches and non-profit institutions

-- Missions and international education
+- Work in missions and international education

-- Curriculum/product development and sales
+- Develop curriculum/product and sales

 What are some of the core experiences?